doguscank/gen-ai/README.md

   * A state-of-the-art human pose estimation model.
 * LLaMA-Mesh
   * A 3D mesh generation model that creates OBJ files using a fine-tuned LLaMA 3.1 8B language model.
+* Qwen-QwQ
+  * An experimental research model developed by the Qwen Team, focused on advancing AI reasoning capabilities.

 ## Florence2